SudoTV/sudo.tv/en-US/reprint/stamp/index.md

 ## Scope

-View stamps created by the SudoTV project and the communities from the following sources:
+View stamps created and/or owned by the SudoTV project and the communities from the following sources:

 - [SudoTV Stamp List](https://stamp.sudo.tv/stamps)